 Effect - Without adequate internal controls to ensure proper safeguarding, assets are at risk and vulnerable to misappropriation, misuse or loss, which would not be detected in a timely manner, if at all.
-Financial information is also inaccurately recorded for capitalized assets.

 Recommendation - We recommended the Council implement internal controls in its property accountability by developing written policies and procedures that describe the capitalization threshold, how capital assets will be recorded and managed, who and how often assets will be reviewed for impairment and perform timely inventories of capital assets on an annual basis.